What Impact Will New Furnace Efficiency Standard Have in 2023 and Beyond

 How Long Condensing Furnaces Last

 The life span of a condensing furnace depends on the brand, model and other factors.
-Usually, a condensing furnace is likely to last between 10-20 years with sufficient maintenance and regular service.
-If your heating system doesn’t have regular furnace maintenance, the equipment may have a significantly shorter life span.
+Usually, a condensing furnace will last between 10-20 years with proper maintenance and regular service.
+If you put off scheduled maintenance, the unit may struggle to perform as well, ultimately failing earlier than anticipated.

-Generally, condensing furnaces are more pricey than non-condensing furnaces.
-This is on account of their increased efficiency and the extra parts needed to capture any wasted heat from its exhaust gases.
-The extra energy savings can usually balance out the expense of purchase, however, so in the long run, it may be worthwhile investing in a condensing furnace.
+Usually, condensing furnaces are more require a large upfront cost than non-condensing furnaces.
+This is because of their increased efficiency and the added components needed to capture any wasted heat from its exhaust gases.
+However, the bonus energy savings can help recoup the cost of purchase.
+So in the long run, it may be worth investing in a condensing furnace.

 Guide to Variable-Speed Furnaces

-A variable-speed furnace can switch its fan speed dependent on the heating conditions of your [[location]] home.
-It performs at a slower speed until there's a temperature decrease and then ramps up to supply more heat.
-This type of system is significantly more efficient than standard furnaces, as it only utilizes the amount of energy required to heat your home, saving you money in the long run.
+A variable-speed furnace can more precisely alter its fan speed to better meet the heating preferences of your home.
+It operates at a slower speed until it senses a drop in temperature and then ramps up to generate more heat.
+This [precise fan is significantly more efficient than traditional furnaces, as it only utilizes the minimum amount of energy needed to heat your home, resulting in more savings on your utility bill.

-A variable-speed furnace doesn’t stay on all the time.
-Instead, it runs at different speeds based on the temperature in your [[location]] home and the amount of energy it takes to maintain that temperature.
+A variable-speed furnace doesn’t operate all the time.
+Instead, it runs at different speeds according to the temperature in your Columbia home as well as the amount of energy it needs to sustain that temperature.

-When too much energy is needed to maintain your preferred temperature level, the furnace will shift up to a higher speed to manage that demand.
-Doing this will ensure more efficient heating and cooling in your home while also providing quieter operation.
+When sufficient energy is necessary to maintain your preferred temperature level, the furnace will increase to a higher speed to manage the higher demand.
+Doing this will ensure more efficient heating in your home while also offering quieter operation.

 Guide to Two-Stage Furnaces